Pireax/neovim.cs/README.md

 # neovim.cs
-A C# client for talking to [Neovim.](https://github.com/neovim/neovim) This also includes a WPF terminal (wip) as an example of it in use.
+A C# client for talking to [Neovim.](https://github.com/neovim/neovim) This also includes a WPF terminal example to show it in action.

 To use the client simply create a new NeovimClient instance with the path to the neovim executable as argument.
 This creates a new neovim process and takes over it's Input and Output.